 Ghost.
 Patina.
 Sunny.
 Lu.
 Four kids from wildly different backgrounds, with personalities that are explosive when they clash.
-But they are also four kids chosen for an elite middle school track team—a team that could qualify them for the Junior Olympics.
-They all have a lot of lose, but they all have a lot to prove, not only to each other, but to themselves.
+But they are also four kids chosen for an elite middle school track team—a team that could take them to the state championships.
+They all have a lot to lose, but they all have a lot to prove, not only to each other, but to themselves.
 Sunny is the main character in this novel, the third of four books in Jason Reynold’s electrifying middle grade series.

 With his relationship with his dad now worse than ever, the last thing Sunny wants to do is leave the other newbies—his only friends—behind.
 But you can’t be on a track team and not run.
 So Coach asks Sunny what he wants to do.
 Sunny’s answer?
 Dance.
 Yes, dance.
 But you also can’t be on a track team and dance.
-Then, in a stroke of genius only Jason Reynolds can conceive, Sunny discovers a track event that encompasses the hard hits of hip-hop, the precision of ballet, and the showmanship of dance as a whole: the discus throw.
-As Sunny practices the discus, learning when to let go at just the right time, he’ll let go of everything that’s been eating him up inside, perhaps just in time.
+Then, in a stroke of genius only Jason Reynolds can conceive, Sunny discovers a track event that encompasses the hard beats of hip-hop, the precision of ballet, and the showmanship of dance as a whole: the discus throw.
+But as he practices for this new event, can he let go of everything that’s been eating him up inside?